MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 ## Plan for deployment of the Office 365 CDN

 Before you deploy the Office 365 CDN for your Office 365 tenant, you should consider the following factors as part of your planning process.

+### Determine which static assets you want to host on the CDN
+<a name="CDNAssets"> </a>

+In general, CDNs are most effective for hosting static assets, or assets that don't change very often.
+A good rule of thumb is to identify files that meet some or all of these conditions:

+- Static files embedded in a page (like scripts and images) that may have a significant incremental impact on page load times
+- Large files like executables and installation files
+- Streaming media files
+- Resource libraries that support client-side code

+For example, small files that are repeatedly requested like site images and scripts can significantly improve site rendering performance and incrementally reduce the load on your SharePoint Online sites when you add them to a CDN origin.
+Larger files such as installation executables or video files can be downloaded or streamed from the CDN, delivering a positive performance impact and subsequent reduction of the load on your SharePoint Online site, even if they are not accessed as often.

+Performance improvement on a per-file basis is dependent on many factors, including the client's proximity to the nearest CDN endpoint, transient conditions on the local network, and so forth.
+Many static files are quite small, and can be downloaded from Office 365 in less than a second.
+However, a web page may contain many embedded files with a cumulative download time of several seconds.
+Serving these files from the CDN can significantly reduce the overall page load time.
+See [What performance gains does a CDN provide?](content-delivery-networks.md#what-performance-gains-does-a-cdn-provide) for an example.

 ### Determine where you want to store your assets
 <a name="CDNStoreAssets"> </a>